 I love to decorate for holidays no matter how big or small.
 Sometimes I go all out and sometimes it’s just something little like this cardboard star garland.
-It’s a fun activity to do with kids and a great way to talk about what Memorial Day stands for.
+It’s a fun activity to do with kids and a great way to talk about what Memorial Day stands for (as well as other patriotic holidays).
 Sometimes it’s the little things that mean the most whether it’s spending time painting outdoors or a picnic or just singing some songs around the dining room table.
 We thought this homemade garland added just the right homemade touch to our Memorial Day.

 You can make one too following these steps.

 2. a box cutter or blade for cutting cardboard* and a cutting board or self-healing mat

 4. washable kid-safe acrylic paint in red white and blue

 First you’ll need to cut out your stars.
 (This step is for adults or someone who can use a sharp blade responsibly.)
 I cut out 14 stars but I’m the cardboard whisperer and I love cutting things out of cardboard.
 You might not have as much patience as I do.
 Even a garland of three stars would be cute.
 The best way to cut cardboard is to lay your piece of cardboard on a cutting board or self-healing mat and cut away from your body or fingers.
 I use a box cutter and an x-acto knife with a sharp blade interchangeably.